Continuing Education Activity

 Dissociative identity disorder (DID) is a rare disorder associated with severe behavioral health symptoms.
-DID was previously known as Multiple Personality Disorder till 1994.
-Approximately 1.5% of the population internationally has been diagnosed with a dissociative identity disorder.
-Often patients with this diagnosis have several emergency presentations, often with self-injurious behavior and even substance use.
+DID was previously known as Multiple Personality Disorder until 1994.
+Approximately 1.5% of the population internationally has been diagnosed with dissociative identity disorder.
+Patients with this diagnosis often have several emergency presentations, often with self-injurious behavior and even substance use.

 Dissociative identity disorder is typically associated with severe childhood trauma and abuse.
 Dalenberg and his team have detailed the role of trauma in the development of dissociative disorder and dismissed the previous model, which was based on fantasy and often associated with suggestibility, cognitive distortions, and fantasy.
-However, newer research tends to describe a combination of both severe traumas (which may be in any form-physical/emotional/sexual)as well some effects of cognitive suggestion.
-Stress experienced by an individual secondary to trauma has been seen to be contributory toward the formation of an accurate understanding of the trauma being unreal, even posttraumatic dissociation such as leaving one's body, etc., and poor sleep.
+However, newer research tends to describe a combination of both severe traumas (which may be in any form physical/emotional/sexual)as well as some effects of cognitive suggestion.
+Stress experienced by an individual secondary to trauma has been seen to contribute to the formation of an accurate understanding of the trauma being unreal, even posttraumatic dissociation such as leaving one's body, etc., and poor sleep.
 However, in the fantasy theory-it has been seen that people with high levels of vulnerability, predisposition of psychological symptoms, media influences, and likely social isolation and vulnerability.

 Dissociative disorders show a prevalence of 1% to 5% in the international population.
-Severe dissociative identity disorder present in 1% to 1.5% of the population.
-Patients may spend up to 5 to 12.5 years in treatment before being diagnosed with a dissociative identity disorder.
+Severe dissociative identity disorder is present in 1% to 1.5% of this population.
+Patients may spend up to 5 to 12.5 years in treatment before being diagnosed with dissociative identity disorder.
 Patients with DID come with increased rates of non-suicidal self-injurious behavior and suicide attempts.

-The DID person, per the International Society for the Study of Trauma and Dissociation, is described as a person who experiences separate identities that function independently of each other and are autonomous of each other.
-The International Society describes alternate identities or alters as independent identities which have their own distinct behaviors, have memories that are distinct from others, and even may differ in language and expressions used.
+The DID person, per the International Society for the Study of Trauma and Dissociation, is described as a person who experiences separate identities that function independently and are autonomous of each other.
+The International Society describes alternate identities or "alters" as independent identities with distinct behaviors and memories distinct from others and may even differ in language and expressions used.
 Signs of a switch to an altered state include trance-like behavior, eye blinking, eye-rolling, and changes in posture.

 History and Physical

 The way to diagnose dissociative identity disorder is via detailed history taken by both psychiatric practitioners and experienced psychologists.
-Often persons with DID are misdiagnosed with other personality disorders, most commonly borderline personality disorder, as elements of dissociation are prominently seen and even amnesia.
-Often longitudinal assessments over long periods and careful history taking are required to complete diagnostic evaluations.
+Often, persons with DID are misdiagnosed with other personality disorders, most commonly borderline personality disorder, as elements of dissociation are prominently seen and even amnesia.
+Longitudinal assessments over long periods and careful history-taking are often required to complete diagnostic evaluations.
 History is often gathered from multiple sources as well.
-Often neurological examinations are required as well to rule out autoimmune encephalitis, often requiring electroencephalograms, lumbar punctures, and brain imaging.
+Neurological examinations are often required to rule out autoimmune encephalitis, often requiring electroencephalograms, lumbar punctures, and brain imaging.

-Dissociative Disorders are classically characterized as a disruption of normal consciousness/memory/identity and behavior.
+Dissociative Disorders are classically characterized as disrupting normal consciousness/memory/identity and behavior.
 The disorders are classically broken down into "positive " and "negative " symptoms -positive symptoms are often associated with "new personalities, derealization," and negative symptoms are symptoms such as autism and paralysis.
-Dissociative Identity Disorder is part of the larger dissociative disorders spectrum however has more specific criteria that are outlined by the Diagnostic And Statistical Manual Edition-5.
+Dissociative identity disorder is part of the larger dissociative disorders spectrum; however, it has more specific criteria outlined by the Diagnostic And Statistical Manual Edition-5.

 The Diagnostic and Statistical Manual (DSM-5)criteria for DID include at least two or more distinct personalities.
 Each personality varies in behavior, sense of consciousness, memory, and perception of the outside world.
-Persons with DID experience amnesia, which essentially are distinct gaps in memory and recollections of daily and traumatic events.
+Persons with DID experience amnesia, distinct gaps in memory, and recollections of daily and traumatic events.
 They cannot be directly related to substance use or part of cultural norms or practices.
-Importantly, these symptoms must cause a notable lack of functioning in day-to-day life.
+Importantly, these symptoms must cause a notable lack of daily functioning.

 As explained above, a detailed history from multiple sources and multiple longitudinal assessments over time is of the essence.
 However, some evaluation tools have been developed to diagnose DID.
 Some of these are below:

-- Dissociative Experiences Scale -28-item self-report instrument whose items tap the absorption of outside information, use of imagination depersonalization, derealization, and amnesia primarily.
+- Dissociative Experiences Scale - a 28-item self-report instrument whose items primarily tap the absorption of outside information, use of imagination depersonalization, derealization, and amnesia.

-- Dissociation Questionnaire -63 questions that measure-measures identity confusion and fragmentation, loss of control, amnesia, and absorption.
+- Dissociation Questionnaire - 63 questions that measure identity confusion and fragmentation, loss of control, amnesia, and absorption.

 Treatment / Management

-Some treatment approaches of dissociative identity disorder include basic structures from work with personality disorders in a three-pronged approach:
+Some treatment approaches for dissociative identity disorder include basic structures from work with personality disorders in a three-pronged approach: